 A study published last year gave a dismal picture of nursing home staff retention rates.
 Turnover rates were even higher than we previously believed.
 Data showed that the mean staff turnover rate across 15,645 examined nursing homes was 128%, with some facilities experiencing turnover rates of more than 300%.
 Without question, residents suffered the fatal consequences of these shocking statistics.

 Nursing home abuse and neglect is a critical issue in Louisville, the state of Kentucky, and the nation as a whole.
-If you or a loved one was victimized by abuse, neglect, or exploitation in a long-term care facility, reach out to the nursing home abuse attorneys from Thomas Law Offices for experienced and compassionate legal guidance.
+If you or a loved one was victimized by abuse, neglect, or exploitation in a long-term care facility, reach out to Thomas Law Offices for experienced and compassionate legal guidance from a Louisville nursing home abuse attorney.

 Nursing Home Turnover Rate Statistics